Largest meat producer getting back online after cyberattack - WTMJ

 “Bottom line: regulation can help, but it is not the panacea,”‘ White said.

-Mark Jordan, who follows the meat industry as the executive director of Leap Market Analytics, said the disruption to the food supply will likely be minimal.
-Meat processers are accustomed to delays because of various factors including industrial accidents and power outages.
-They can make up for lost production with extra shifts, he said.
+The plant closures reflect the reality that modern meat processing is heavily automated, for both food- and worker-safety reasons.
+Computers collect data at multiple stages of the production process; orders, billing, shipping and other functions are all electronic.

-Durbin reported from Detroit.
-AP Writer Alan Suderman in Richmond, Virginia, and Frank Bajak and Alexandra Jaffe in Washington contributed.
+Bajak reported from Boston.
+AP Writers Rod McGuirk in Canberra, Australia; Alan Suderman in Richmond, Virginia; and Nancy Benac, Eric Tucker and Alexandra Jaffe in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.